Healthy Homes Assessment Maymorn

 What We Do

-As building inspectors we deal with all the aspects that come with specialist home inspections.
-We’re there to make sure that you make the correct decision when buying your next home.
+As building inspectors we handle all issues associated with specialist home inspections.
+We are here to make sure that you make the correct choice when it comes to purchasing your next property.

-We value your money We conduct comprehensive checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing an house.
+We value your money, and undertake detailed examinations to ensure that you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing your own house.

-We specialise in a range of solutions to make sure that you are completely aware of the state of any property that you might be considering buying or selling as well as additional solutions.
+We are specialised in a range of solutions to ensure you are fully informed about the condition of any property you might be contemplating buying or selling as well as additional solutions.

-Not only do we cooperate with you, we also have large clients including municipal councils and banks and insurance firms.
-They clearly appreciate their peace of mind provided, thanks to the information provided in our building inspection reports.
+Not only do we collaborate with you, but we also work with major clients, including municipal councils and banks, and insurance firms.
+Evidently they enjoy the peace of mind provided, by the data contained provided in our building inspection reports.

-With our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in your document, you are able to actually see any issues discovered.
-Thanks to our comprehensive report, it is easy to understand why we receive so many clients who recommend our service to family and friends.
+With our systemised approach to your property inspection and the most up-to-date software technology that incorporates digital images into your Report, you are able to actually see any problems that might be discovered.
+Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports